We’re headed into a new year and a new year and now is the time many people are thinking about what they want to achieve

 10 minutes of scales and intervals

 25 minutes of memorizing Clapton style licks or learning a solo

 15 minutes or more of improvising over backing tracks.

 You can change the time of each activity if you need to.
 After 6-9 months of focused practice like this, you will see a dramatic change in your playing.

 7. Write it down and write down WIIFM – What’s In It For Me. – I believe this is really important as well.
 Write down what the emotional impact of achieving your goal will be.
-This may be the ability to play in a band, feeling of accomplishment, or the ability to record Clapton style leads on an original song you write.
-If you’re already a guitar teacher, then this may be the ability to get more students by teaching Clapton’s style.
+This may be the ability to play in a band, feeling of accomplishment, or the ability to record Hendrix style leads on an original song you write.
+If you’re already a guitar teacher, then this may be the ability to get more students by teaching slide guitar or something.
 That’s what I did.

 That’s my take on how setting goals properly can actually make them happen for you.
 I have actually done these steps and continue to do them with all different areas of my life and I can honestly say that once I started setting goals like this back in 2007, my entire life has changed dramatically for the better.